-ISTEA introduced the concept of a partially unitary authorization.
+ISTEA introduced the concept of a partial unitary authorization.
 Specific amounts of MTA funds were authorized for all discretionary programs and formula programs and specific amounts of General Revenue funds were authorized for the same discretionary programs and formula programs.
 Once appropriated, these funds could be used for any purpose allowed by the program for which they were appropriated except that MTA funds could not be used for operating assistance or Interstate Transfer grants.
 MTA and General Revenue funds were no longer tracked separately within programs funded from both sources so long as adequate General Revenues were included in each program's total to fund any use that required General Funds, such as operating assistance.
 TEA 21 further reduced the need to distinguish MTA funds and General Revenues.
 Eligible uses for MTA capital funds were redefined and guaranteed funds from both the MTA and General Revenues are provided for each transit program.

 An interpretation by the Office of Management and Budget that trust fund amounts in mixed funding source programs, those which are funded from both trust funds and General Revenues, are considered outlaid when they are appropriated, led to a change in this procedure in SAFETEA-LU.
 The "scoring" or counting of MTA funds as outlaid as soon as the are appropriated reduced the accounting, but not the actual, balance of funds in the MTA which restricted some FTA actions.
-In order to fix this scoring problem, SAFETEA-LU, beginning in FY 2006, funds programs exclusively from either the MTA or General Revenues.
-Since the total amount of MTA
+In order to fix this scoring problem, SAFETEA-LU, beginning in FY 2006, funded programs exclusively from either the MTA or General Revenues.
+Since the total amount of MTA funds or General Revenues is authorized to be appropriated in only a few grouped amounts and each program is then funded from one of those grouped amounts, the organization of categories of the funding programs was changed to place programs together that would be funded from the MTA and place programs together that would be funded from General Revenues.
+This resulted in two former "Capital Investment" programs and some independently authorized programs being joined with the "Formula Programs" to form a new grouping called "Formula and Bus Grant" programs, all of which are funded entirely from the MTA.
+This new grouping is commonly referred to as Formula Programs which can lead to some confusion.
+Only one program, funded entirely from General Revenues, remained grouped under "Capital Investment."
+It should be noted that these groupings are solely for authorization of funds from specific sources and do not affect the location of programs in, or how they are treated under, 49 USC.
+A comparison of the two grouping systems is shown on Table 1.